Any1Cake/Roblox/Libraries/Wally-UI-Library-V2-Remastered/README.md

     print("Button Pressed")
 end)
 ```
-Use 'Button.Fire()' to fire function connected to the button without clicking
+Use `Button.Fire()` to fire function connected to the button without clicking

 ## Creating a Toggle
 ```lua